ludovicroland/smartShareActionProvider-android/README.md

 });
 ```

-#### Step 5 : Retrieve the app choosed by the user
+#### Step 5 : Retrieve the app choosen by the user

-Into the `onShareTargetSelected` method, you are now able to retrieve the package name of the app choosed by the user to share the content :
+Into the `onShareTargetSelected` method, you are now able to retrieve the package name of the app choosen by the user to share the content :

 ```java
 final String app = intent.getComponent().getPackageName();